 A date can be added using the topic toolbar.
 The outliner shows dates and has a filter to show only topics with a date set.

 A text element that is not part of the hierarchical structure.

 - Floating image:

-A floating image, displayed outside the topic it was attached to.
+A thumbnail of an image, displayed outside the topic it was attached to.
 It can be double tapped to show the larger image.